ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

    git checkout main && git fetch origin main && git rebase origin/main

-If you encounter any issues when running previous command, solve those before continuing with the release.
+If you encounter any issues when running the preceding command, solve them before continuing with the release.
 Ensure that your style, tests, and documentation checks are passing too.